 Next, you don’t want to discount the culture fit.
 If your company values a collaborative, flexible approach, a very rigid or formal agency might frustrate you (and vice versa).
 Think about the vibe you got from your meetings: Are they enthusiastic about your project?
 Do they communicate clearly?

-You’ll be working closely together, so a personality and values match will make the process more enjoyable and productive.
+You’ll be working closely together, so a match in personality and values will make the process more enjoyable and productive.
 The work is important, of course, but enjoying the time spent with the team should also be pleasant.

 Check if the agency has experience in your specific industry or niche.
 An agency that has built sites for fashion stores will understand lookbooks and size charts, whereas one experienced with B2B wholesale knows about complex pricing and account-based purchasing, for example.
 Industry experience means they’ll already be familiar with your challenges and customer expectations.